 Visitors are placed in a first-in, first-out queue, and are throttled back to the site when it’s their turn.
 New visitors will continue to be redirected to the waiting room until site traffic is back below the 1,000-visitor threshold, then the site returns to normal.

-The virtual waiting room can also be used to nurture and reward loyal customers through granting exclusive or early access.
+The virtual waiting room can also be used to engage and grow loyal customer base through granting exclusive or early access.
 This feature is called the invite-only waiting room.

-You can create a web page protected by a waiting room that’s accessible only to the people you choose.
+You can run a sale or registration protected by a waiting room that’s accessible only to the people you choose.
 First you'd segment customers and then you’d send out unique one-time-use links to the invite-only waiting room, or have customers verify their email address when they hit the waiting room page.

 The invite-only waiting room enables businesses to deliver smooth and secure exclusive experiences to customers.

-It empowers you to reward customers and offer benefits for newsletter subscribers, loyalty program members, and valued customers.
-Plus, it enables you to deliver exclusivity at scale by ensuring bots and bad actors can’t abuse your sales and product drops.
+It empowers you to incentivize email signups and offer high-level benefits for newsletter subscribers, loyalty program members, and valued customers.
+Plus, it enables you to deliver exclusivity at scale by ensuring bots and non-members can’t abuse your sales and product drops.

 Using an invite-only waiting room, you can:

-Website downtime costs a lot of money, spoils the customer experience, and can even threaten access to critical services and information.
-And downtime is much more common than you’d think.
+Without waiting rooms, these sites would crash under the traffic.
+And website crashes cost a lot of money, spoil the customer experience, and can even threaten access to critical services and information.

 You can read our blog on the cost of downtime here.
 But below are just a few of the staggering statistics on the prevalence and costs of downtime: